Rixouu/background-remover/README.md

 # Background Remover

-This project is a web application that removes backgrounds from images using AI technology.
+A modern web application that removes backgrounds from images using AI technology, built with Next.js and Shadcn UI.

+## Features

+- Upload images up to 5MB in size
+- Remove backgrounds with advanced edge detection
+- View side-by-side comparison of original and processed images
+- Download processed images with transparent backgrounds
+- Dark mode support with theme persistence
+- Responsive design for all device sizes
+- No watermarks, no signup required, no server uploads

+## Technology Stack

+- **Frontend**: Next.js, React, TypeScript
+- **UI Components**: Shadcn UI, Radix UI
+- **Styling**: Tailwind CSS
+- **Theme Management**: next-themes

 ## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses Next.js.

 ### Prerequisites

-- Node.js
+- Node.js 18.x or later
-- npm
+- npm or yarn

 ### Installation